tatablack/dotfiles/README.md

 ## Bootstrap
 This is where it all starts.

-However, if you're stting up a new Mac, there are still a few manual actions needed before running the script:
+However, if you're setting up a new Mac, there are still a few manual actions needed before running the script:

 - in System Preferences, configure your Apple ID
 - in System Preferences - Security and Privacy - FileVault, configure disk encryption